Unleash your Inner Scientist™

 Sky and Telescope Interview

-In the video below, Dennis di Cicco, Senior Editor of Sky & Telescope Magazine interviews the author of RSpec, Tom Field.
+In the video below, Dennis di Cicco, Senior Editor of Sky & Telescope Magazine, interviews RSpec’s author, Tom Field.

-Hear how easy it is to get started and the wonderful results you can get with a DSLR or a small backyard telescope.
+Hear how easy it is to get started and the wonderful results you can get with a DSLR or small backyard telescope.
 Dark skies and big telescopes aren’t necessary!
-You can probably get great spectra with your current setup, even from the suburbs.
+You can probably get great spectra with your current setup, even from light-polluted suburban skies.
 Watch this video:

-The short video below will explain a bit more about spectroscopy with a small telescope, how exciting it is, and how you can probably use your current equipment.
+The short video below explains a bit more about spectroscopy with a small telescope, how exciting it is, and how you can use your current imaging setup.

 HotProduct

 Our RSpec software enables you to rapidly go from a static image (FITS, JPG, etc. or DSLR) or video file to a calibrated spectrum graph – in real-time.
-Now you can see a star or planet’s spectrum graph instantly, right at your telescope!
-No more waiting until later to see if you got the spectrum you hoped for.
+Now you can see a star or planet’s spectrum graph instantly, right at your telescope.

 Getting started in spectroscopy is easy.
-Use our inexpensive Star Analyser grating (link) on almost any camera or telescope.
-You’ll be able to easily see the spectra of distant stars.
+Use our affordable Star Analyser grating ($195) (link) on almost any camera or telescope.
+You’ll easily be able to see the spectra of distant stars.
 You can even use a DSLR camera — no telescope needed.

-Better yet, see for yourself what’s possible.
-Check out our sample results page that shows what amateurs just like you have done: link.
+See for yourself what’s possible.
+Check out our sample results page that shows what amateurs just like you are doing with our tools: link.

-No one likes the drudgery of complicated image processing and steep learning curves.
+No one likes the steep learning curve of complicated software.
 Astronomy is supposed to be fun!
-With RSpec, you can go from your original image to a calibrated profile graph in just a few clicks.
-See a star’s spectrum in real-time at your telescope!
+With RSpec, you can capture and process spectra in a few moments.